Have you ever considered becoming an election judge?

-Thank you again for considering to serve as an election judge on June 28 and November 8, 2022.
+Thank you again for considering to serve as an election judge on February 28, 2023 and April4, 2023.
 If you have ANY questions, please send them to [email protected] and we'll do our best to get back to you in a timely manner.

 Serving as an election judge fulfills your civic duty AND is a civic honor, especially as a Republican in Chicago.
 Serving as a judge on election day opens up additional opportunities later on to serve as an Early Voting Official (even better pay), as well as serving as a judge AFTER the election, when the votes are being counted, determining if the mail-in ballots have valid signatures, voter intent, etc....

 Please give it some serious consideration in the next few weeks.
-The application deadline is toward the end of April, however, the longer you wait, the less likely it is that the spot will be available in the ward you prefer to serve.
+The application deadline is toward the end of March, however, the longer you wait, the less likely it is that the spot will be available in the ward and/or precinct you prefer to serve.